 Will there be a certification?
 Can trainers get CEU’s?

 We are excited to offer our Level 1 Stick Mobility Certification to all health practitioners.
 NCEP and NASM awards 1.3 CEU’s at this time.
 The AFLCA offers 12 CEC’s.
 This is a system that is self regulated, effective, and practical.
 You can use Stick Mobility as a complement to any modality you choose or Stick Mobility can be a stand alone program.
 Our goal and Motto is “Movement Made Better”

 How has Stick Mobility gained traction as fast as it has?

 Social media has been a huge benefit for people/companies who want to show what they can do.
 Our quick growth wouldn’t have been possible without it.
 Seeing people using sticks and doing ‘odd’ stretches and poses with them capture the attention.
 Once, you’ve been exposed to it’s benefits and how it feels, you are sold.

 The system speaks for itself.
-We have seen over 11k people follow our Instagram page in under 10 months.
-We have a very devout following and we can’t thank everyone enough for that.”
+We now have nearly 30k people following us on Instagram which includes professional teams and athletes from almost every sport.
+We have a very devout following and we can’t thank everyone enough for that.